darianrosebrook/portfolio/_posts/work-studies/2017-01-05-compass-of-design.md

 type: case-study
 permalink: work/:title

-title: Senior UX Designer at Compass of Design
+title: Senior User Experience Designer at Compass of Design
 subtitle:  Design systems, Product Design, Brand Experience Design
 description: My role with Compass of Design is maintaining the total user experience of our web application and unifying the brand experience from a visual perspective.
 The project also requires my skills in responsive web design to map our existing interface into a custom iOS app.
 These detailed mockups, standard guides, and user experience maps are to help maintain a consistent feel coming from the web version to mobile.